ganeti/ganeti/man/ganeti-os-interface.rst

 Backwards compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~

-Ganeti 2.3 and up is compatible with API version 10, 15 and 20.
+Ganeti 2.3 and up is compatible with API versions 10, 15 and 20.
 The OS
 parameters and related scripts (verify) are only supported in
 version 20.
 The variants functionality (variants.list, and OS_VARIANT
 env. var) are supported/present only in version 15 and up.